 In this program, English Language Learners (ELLs) develop English proficiency in the areas of reading, writing, speaking, grammar, vocabulary, and listening.
 Students also focus on essential skills for success and communication skills in various contexts.
 Language learning is facilitated through interactive activities, assignments, group work, multi-media materials and in-class instruction.
 Students explore Canadian social and cultural contexts, as well as personal, abstract and global topics.

-Levels 1, 2, 3, 4 of General English As a Second Language (ESLG) are also available.
+Levels 1, 2, 3 and 4 of General English as a Second Language (ESLG) are also available.

 Tuition and fees

 What are the admission requirements for the General Arts and Science – English for Academic Purposes program?

 General Arts and Science – English for Academic Purposes admission requirements

 OSSD or equivalent, with ONE of the following:

 - the completion of General English as a Second Language 4 with a minimum average of 60%

 - Georgian College English for Academic Purposes placement test

 IELTS (academic) for direct entry to Georgian College EAP

 |Overall IELTS Score||Writing and Speaking Requirements Minimums||Georgian College EAPC Entry Level|